Robin Hood (2010 film)

-Robin Hood is a 2010 historical action-adventure film based on the Robin Hood legend, directed by Ridley Scott and starring Russell Crowe, Cate Blanchett, William Hurt, Mark Strong, Mark Addy, Oscar Isaac, Danny Huston, Eileen Atkins, and Max von Sydow.
+Robin Hood is a 2010 historical action film directed by Ridley Scott and written by Brian Helgeland, which was based on a story written by Helgeland and the writing duo of Ethan Reiff and Cyrus Voris.
+It stars Russell Crowe as the outlaw legend, alongside Cate Blanchett, William Hurt, Mark Strong, Mark Addy, Oscar Isaac, Danny Huston, Eileen Atkins, and Max von Sydow.

-Development began on the project in January 2007 with Universal Pictures' purchase of a spec script by Ethan Reiff and Cyrus Voris which would see the film focus on a more prominent and sympathetic Sheriff of Nottingham.
+Development began on the project in January 2007 with Universal Pictures' purchase of a spec script by Reiff and Voris, which would see the film focus on a more prominent and sympathetic Sheriff of Nottingham.
 Casting Crowe in the title role, Ridley Scott was hired to direct later that same year.
-Rewrites delayed the film throughout 2008, with Brian Helgeland hired to rewrite the screenplay, which saw a refocus of the story to be about Robin Hood once again, abandoning the Nottingham angle entirely.
+Rewrites delayed the film throughout 2008, with Helgeland hired to rewrite the screenplay, which saw a refocus of the story to be about Robin Hood once again, abandoning the Nottingham angle entirely.
 Filming commenced in March 2009 throughout England and Wales.

-Robin Hood held its world premiere at the 2010 Cannes Film Festival the same day as its United Kingdom and Ireland releases.
-It was then released on 14 May 2010 in North America.
-The film received mixed reviews and grossed $321.7 million worldwide against a $155–237 million budget.
+Robin Hood held its world premiere at the 2010 Cannes Film Festival on 12 May 2010, the same day as its United Kingdom and Ireland release, and was later released on 14 May in the United States by Universal Pictures.
+The film received mixed reviews from critics and grossed $322 million worldwide against a $155–237 million budget.